mlafeldt/CB2crypt/readme.txt

    Donation
 ---========---

-If you enjoy this software, please consider a PayPal donation to the e-mail address above.
-Thank you.
+If you like this software, please have a look at the file "donation.txt".

-More information can be found in the file "donate.txt".

 ---===---